monerodocs/md/docs/cryptography/asymmetric/public-key.md

+---
+title: Public Keys in Monero | Monero Documentation
+---
-# Public keys in Monero
+# Public Keys in Monero

 !!! note
     Author is nowhere close to being a cryptographer.
 Be sceptical on accuracy.